OsmanBil/Ethermancer/README.md

-# Ethermancer - Crypto Trading BotEthermancer
+# Ethermancer - Crypto Trading Bot
 This project is a learning project only and is not intended for public use

 Overview:
 Ethermancer is a state-of-the-art crypto trading bot designed to provide users with a seamless trading experience.
 The project consists of three main parts:

 - Corporate Website: Built using Angular, it showcases the project's features, benefits, and other relevant information.
 - Bot Dashboard with Shop: An Angular-based dashboard where users can manage their bot settings, view trading analytics, and purchase additional features or services.